orchardguides/kei-open-mcr/README.md

 > **Note**: On MacOS, if you see a black screen when running the GUI, you need to uninstall Python, install TKinter, and then reinstall Python.

-> **Note**: On Linux machines, you may see an error message that `opencv` or `tkinter` are not found.
+> **Note**: On Linux machines, you may see an error message that `opencv` or `tkinter are not found.
 If you see this, install those dependencies by running `sudo apt-get install python3-opencv python3-tk` and then try again.

+> On Linux machines it is fairly easy to create an exacutable file using the instructions described in the buld_instructions.md file.

 ## Printable Multiple Choice Sheet